Automatic Content Recognition Tracking in Smart TVs

 They allow and encourage lobbying which is literally used to the same effect.
 So it's a bit of a moot point, more like posturing than anything else...
 Much like some apropos :).

-• derf_ a day ago ago
+• derf_ 9 months ago ago

 > Apropos of nothing, what other country besides the US has a law that specifically prohibits giving a bribe to a foreign government?